Maximizing Tax-Free Income and Withdrawals In Retirement

 However, if you anticipate staying below certain net worth thresholds in retirement, the Roth IRA’s benefits may diminish, as you could achieve tax-free withdrawals from taxable brokerage accounts regardless.

-$1.5 Million / $3 Million Retirement Portfolio Threshold To Start Worrying About RMDs And Paying Taxes
+$1.5 Million / $3 Million Retirement Portfolio Threshold To Start Worrying About RMDs And Paying More Taxes

 However, if you don't anticipate retiring with more than $3 million in your 401(k) or IRA as a married couple, you’re likely safe from paying significant taxes in retirement.
 This safety comes from the standard deduction and the increasing income thresholds for 0% tax on long-term capital gains.
-Even when factoring in the average Social Security income for a couple of $40,000 in today's dollars, many retirees can still manage a relatively low tax burden.
+Unfortunately, up to 85% of your Social Security income will be taxed if Congress doesn't change any laws.
+Trump has mentioned he wants to eliminate Social Security income taxes as part of his tax cut for middle class workers.

 Below is a graphical example of a retiree forced to take RMDs at age 73 with a $3 million 401(k).
 The calculation assumes:

 By the time you turn 73, the married income threshold for the 0% tax rate will likely be higher than the RMD amounts discussed above.
-Additionally, the standard deduction could potentially eliminate most, if not all, of your Social Security income from being taxed.
-To lower your RMD amounts, you can also start withdrawing sooner than age 73 to spread things out.
+Additionally, the standard deduction will likely increase as well.

 On the other hand, if you anticipate having retirement portfolios well over $1.5 million / $3 million, you’ll have a greater incentive to take advantage of Roth IRA conversions and Mega Backdoor Roth IRAs earlier in your career.
 The best time to implement these strategies is when your income is at its lowest, such as after a layoff or during an early retirement phase.